Aditya-Shandilya1182/SD-pytorch/README.md

-Stable Diffusion implementation from scratch in PyTorch for education purposes.
+Stable Diffusion implementation from scratch in PyTorch for educational purposes.